 Questionnaire: Are You a Chronic Achiever?

 Below, you will find the questionnaire mentioned in the previous blog post.
-Please note that this is not a test you can pass or fail, nor is it a professional or diagnostic tool.
+Please note this is not a test you can pass or fail, nor is it a professional or a diagnostic tool.
 It is a gentle, reflective questionnaire for the purpose of increased self-awareness, not a label.
 It is simply an optional invitation to notice patterns in your life.

 I invite you to answer as honestly as you can.
 Please remember this is for your curiosity and you are not required to share your answers with anyone.